Magnetic Bulk Photovoltaic Effect in Bernal Bilayer Graphene: Results and discussion

-We first investigate how the shift current is influenced by the in-plane magnetic field.
 In the absence of magnetic field, the most remarkable shift current response is $\sigma^{yxx}$.
 We focus on its variation under different strengths of the magnetic field.
-We first align the magnetic field along the $y$-direction and vary its strength from $-10$ to $10$ Tesla.
+We first align the magnetic field along the $y$-direction and vary its strength from $-50$ to $50$ Tesla, with a step of $0.05~\mathrm{T}$.
 We show the evolution of $\sigma^{yxx}$ under different strengths of the magnetic field in Fig.~\ref{fig:sigma yxx BG}.
-The shift current response appears to be an \emph{even} function of the magnetic field.
-This is very similar to the calculations of Dai \textit{et al}~\cite{dai2023magnetic}.
-But here we cannot confirm a parabolic relation between the shift current and the magnetic field intensity.
-The trend of shift current as a function of the magnetic field is more complicated and differs at different photon energies.
-In Fig.~\ref{fig:sigma yxx BG}(b) and (c), we track the variation of the largest peak located at $\omega = 0.32~\mathrm{eV}$ and $0.42~\mathrm{eV}$, respectively.
-The variation of $\sigma^{yxx}(\omega = 0.32~\mathrm{eV})$ does not show parabolic trends with the magnetic field.
-While the $\Delta \sigma^{yxx}(\omega = 0.42~\mathrm{eV})$ is an approximate even function of $B$, but it shows almost linear trend on both sides of $B=0$.
+The shift current response is an \emph{even} function of the magnetic field, as suggested from the theoretical analysis.
+But here, the detail scan of the inplane magnetic field does not suggest a parabolic relation between shift current and the magnetic field, as shown in Fig.~\ref{fig:sigma yxx BG}(b) and (c). where we track the variation of the largest peak located at $\omega = 0.33~\mathrm{eV}$ and $0.76~\mathrm{eV}$, respectively.

-In Fig.~\ref{fig:ab-bg jdos}, we explore how the external magnetic field affects the joint density of states (JDOS).
-The joint density of states is calculated with

-Varying the magnetic field from $-10$ to $10$ Tesla, the modification of the landscape of JDOS is also minor.
-As suggested by Fig.~\ref{fig:ab-bg jdos}(b), the modification to the JDOS is $3 \sim 4$ orders of magnitude smaller than the JDOS at zero magnetic field.
-We note that the variation of JDOS is also an \emph{even} function of the magnetic field, similar to the change of shift current brought by the magnetic field.

-We then investigate the impact of the magnetic field on the shift vector.
-To focus on the interband transitions responsible to the shift current within the light frequency range between $0$ and $2~\mathrm{eV}$.
-We focus on the shift vector connecting the two middle bands (the highest occupied and the lowest unoccupied bands), noted $R^{yx}_{23}$.
-In Fig.~\ref{fig:shift vector}(a) we show the distribution of $R^{yx}_{23}$ in the vicinity of the $K$ point of AB-BG.
-We focus on this region because only the parts of the bands near $K$ and $K'$ points contribute to the photovoltaic response within the photon energy range of interest.
-The variation of the shift vector upon the application of the magnetic field of $10$ Tesla along the $y$ direction is shown in Fig.~\ref{fig:shift vector}(b).

-The results above suggest that the shift current is stable and is only slightly altered by the magnetic field, as long as the latter is not strong enough to significantly alter the band structure.
-In the following we show a newly enabled second-order DC current response due to the breaking of time-reversal symmetry (TRS), referred to as magnetic ballistic current (MBC).

-In Fig.~\ref{fig:zeta xyy BG}(a), we show the MBC conductivity $\zeta^{xyy}$ under different magnetic field strengths.
-The MBC response is strictly zero when $B = 0$, as it is forbidden by TRS.
-Tracing the evolution of the MBC conductivity as a function of the magnetic field, MBC is shown to scale linearly to the intensity of this external field, as is indicated by Fig.~\ref{fig:zeta xyy BG}(b) and (c).